chibiboba/JS-120/JS 129/Specifics Study Guide.md

 #### Mix-ins

 - Summary: Mix-ins are a way to share common behaviors between classes.
 When two more more classes share common behavior, you can move that behavior into a mix-in object.

+  -  Use mix-ins to enhance a commonality that multiple classes share.
   - Mix-ins are useful for organizing similar methods that may be relevant to multiple classes.
   - It addresses the limitation single inheritance: limitation that objects can only have one prototype object - can only directly 'inherit' from one super-type object.
   - The mix-in pattern involves creating a mix-in object containing certain methods, and using `Object.assign()` to *mix* that object *into* another object.

 - Syntax

   ```js